Since the beginning of work management, one tool has dominated business processes; Microsoft Excel.

 Expense tracking template

 If you need to track your company’s expenses, then monday.com’s expense tracking template is a great option.
-The template doesn’t require any coding skills or previous accounting experience.
-The template simply arranges your bills in columns and fills in the information.
+The template doesn’t require any coding skills or previous accounting experience, it simply arranges your bills in columns and fills in the information.
 The template is designed in a way that can be utilised by companies of any size.
-You can quickly rename the labels and columns, and you’ll have a customised template.
-This template has automated alerts that make it easy to set up reminders that will let you know if a specific payment is overdue or coming up.
+Quickly rename the labels and columns, and you’ll have a customised template.
+With automated alerts, its easier than ever to stay on top of your upcoming payments.

 Daily tracker template for tasks

-monday.com’s daily tracker template allows you to get a clear view of what needs to be done to improve the way your team works.
-You can share your dashboard with teammates and other groups so that they can add items, give updates, and more.
-Furthermore, you can import Excel data into this monday.com for an easy transition.
-That means in just a few steps, you can make your spreadsheet into a lovely monday.com board.
+monday.com’s daily tracker template displays a clear view of what needs to be done to improve the way your team works.
+You’re able to share your dashboard with teammates and other groups so that they can add items, provide updates, and more.
+To make the switch over even easier, in just a few steps, you can move your Excel data into monday.com, turning your spreadsheet into a neat and organised monday.com board.

 CRM template

-Using the CRM template, you can handle customers the way you want, without any need for coding skills or programming knowledge.
-You can easily add customer details and use the template without any alteration.
-That means no more searching through countless spreadsheets to look for specific data.
-The CRM template covers multiple bases with colour-coded columns.
-By integrating monday.com with the tools you already use, the CRM template can sync all of your data into one central place.
-This means you’ll never have to hunt through an endless Excel spreadsheet of your leads ever again.
+Handle customers the way you want with monday’s CRM template.
+Say goodbye to searching through countless spreadsheets to find specific customer data, and hello to a colour-coded and easy-to-use CRM.
+By integrating monday.com with the tools you already use, the CRM template syncs all of your data into one central place.
+This means you’ll never have to hunt through an endless Excel spreadsheet to find your leads ever again.

 Import any spreadsheet from Excel

-The thought of moving all your data over to monday.com can seem daunting but fear not as you can import your spreadsheets straight into monday.com.
+The thought of moving all your data over to monday.com can seem daunting.
+But with the ability to import your spreadsheets straight into monday.com, there’s no need to reverse the work you’ve already done.

-Importing is as easy as dragging and dropping the file in from Excel into monday.com.
-The platform will then do all the work for you. monday.com creates a new board with the data structured exactly as you had it.
-Then, you can have all the benefits of managing your spreadsheets with a Work OS such as extra collaboration features staying updated in real-time, and creating transparency so everyone’s on the same page.
+Importing is as easy as dragging and dropping the Excel file into monday.com.
+The platform will then do all the work for you! monday.com creates a new board with the data structured exactly as you had it.
+Then, you can have all the benefits of managing your spreadsheets within a Work OS such as extra collaboration features staying updated in real-time, and creating transparency so everyone’s on the same page.

 Integrates with your current tools

-With the integrations in monday.com you can connect your current business systems.
-This could be enriching your data with information from a CRM, automate emails to clients or push contacts to a marketing segment.
+Connect your businesses systems with monday.com using integrations.
+This could be enriching your data with information from a CRM, automating emails to clients or pushing contacts to a marketing segment.

-With its flexible API, monday.com allows you to integrate other tools in your ecosystem so it can truly be the central nervous system in your business.
+With its flexible API, monday.com allows you to integrate other tools in your ecosystem so it can become the central system used by your business.

 When it comes to spreadsheet software, Excel is a business giant that does what it does well.
-However, if you are looking to have an easy-to-use, centralised place to manage your work and connect together your other business tools, monday.com is the right choice.
+However, if you are looking for an easy-to-use, centralised place to manage your work and connect your other business tools, monday.com is the right choice.

 If you want to learn more or need any help transitioning from Excel to monday.com please contact us.